snowplow-incubator/snowplow-ios-tracker-examples/README.md

 # Snowplow iOS Tracker Examples

-A repository for examples applications using the Snowplow iOS Tracker
+A repository for example applications using the Snowplow iOS Tracker

 ## Demo test apps